TRAIL NAME: East Fork Trail to the Bridge to Nowhere

 Sungear: A hat/cap to protect your head from the sun, sunscreen, (comfortable) light colored and lightweight, fast drying clothes.
 Absolutely no jeans.
 A good sized lunch (at the turn back point) and small snacks (while on the trail).
 Water/River footwear if you do not plan on getting your hiking shoes wet.

 The Bridge to Nowhere hike requires appropriate footwear, gear, nutrition and water preparation.
 If you’re not sure what this means, please make sure you ask us on hikes leading up this one and make sure you understand the requirements for this hike.

-IT WILL BE A HOT DAY:
+IT WILL BE A SEMI-HOT DAY:

-It will be a hot day in about the high 80’s.
+It will be a hot day in about the mid 80’s.
 Bring more water than you think you should bring.
 Hikers have run out of water because they underestimate their water intake.
 2 liters of water is NOT enough (which is about 2 of the larger water bottles).
 So make sure you try to bring 3 liters and up.
 We’ll be exposed to the sun.
 Things to consider bringing: